 Game of Thrones is probably the most popular and critically acclaimed American fantasy drama television series.
-The series premiered on HBO in the United States on April 17, 2011, and will conclude with its eighth season premiering either in 2018 or 2019.
+The series premiered on HBO in the United States on April 17, 2011, and concludes with its eighth season premiering in 2019.
 Adapted and created by David Benioff and D. B. Weiss, Game of Thrones is based on A Song of Ice and Fire, George R. R. Martin’s fantasy novel series. [wikipedia]

 Awe and Brutality

 I must confess it’s slow-paced action and unclear story development puzzled and annoyed me at first.
 I didn’t get what all the fuss was about.
 Characters just talked and talked and talked and then, once I got used to them, once I felt something for them – they were killed off.
 One by one.
 Or in groups.
 Or on a battlefield…